marcgg/marcgg.github.com/_books/non-violent.md

 score: 11
 ---

 After hearing a lot about [nonviolent communication][1], I decided to give this reference book a read.
 It has some interesting points and focuses a lot on empathy which is always a good thing in my opinion.
 There are a lot of precise examples from the author's experience and everything is generally well written.
 However the directions given on how to talk to other people seem very contrived and I can't see myself realistically using this mode of communication.
-Overall, while I liked and agreed with the general ideas mentioned in the book, I'm not convinced by the whole approach.
+Overall, while I liked and agreed with the general ideas mentioned in the book, I'm still not convinced by the whole approach.

 [1]:	https://en.wikipedia.org/wiki/Nonviolent_Communication